veltzer/demos-lang-rust/exercises/iterator_two_iterators/exercise.md

 * To implement an iterator you need a `fn next(&mut self) -> Option<Self::Item>` method. where `Item` is the type that the iterator returns.
 * For the entire exercise the type of the iterator can be hardcoded and be i32.

+Simplification:
+* Make the constructor of your ChainedIterator receive two &Vec<i32>.